marionettejs/backbone.marionette/readme.md

 Zepto users can use @Mumakil's [Standalone-Deferred](https://github.com/Mumakil/Standalone-Deferred) or @sudhirj's [simply-deferred](https://github.com/sudhirj/simply-deferred).
 Enderjs users, please let us know of how you solve any compatibility issues.

+Marionette no longer relies on [Backbone.EventBinder](https://github.com/marionettejs/backbone.eventbinder).
+Backbone.Events, as of v0.9.9, supercedes this library with it's `listenTo` and `stopListening` methods.

 ## Source Code And Downloads